-Go to Mc Donalds and you dont think there is any dearth of money. the word “Affording” is derived out of priorities.
-Why are people not ready to invest on learning?
+Go to Mc Donalds and you don’t think there is any dearth of money. the word “Affording” is derived from priorities.
+Why are people not ready to invest in learning?

-Everyone is looking at upgraded versions – whether it is Operating system of your computer, or your laptop, or your cell phone.
-You are always on the look out for more features, higher memory, faster speed and what not.
+Everyone is looking at upgraded versions – whether it is the Operating System of your computer, or your laptop, or your cell phone.
+You are always on the lookout for more features, higher memory, faster speed, and whatnot.
 Always ready to pay for that.
-But where is your own upgradation.
-When do you enhance your capabilities and skills.
+But where is your own upgradation?
+When do you enhance your capabilities and skills?

-I wish we can have more people think on this fundamental question and upgrade themselves.
+I wish we can have more people think about this fundamental question and upgrade themselves.

-Nice article on pOwer of Money…By Adam Khoo ( Singapore ‘s youngest millionaire at 26 yrs.)
+Nice article on the Power of Money by Adam Khoo ( Singapore’s youngest millionaire at 26 yrs.)

-Some of you may already know that I travel around the region pretty frequently, having to visit and conduct seminars at my offices in Malaysia , Indonesia , Thailand and Suzhou ( China ) .
-I am in the airport almost every other week so I get to bump into many people who have attended my seminars or have read my books.
+Some of you may already know that I travel around the region pretty frequently, having to visit and conduct seminars at my offices in Malaysia, Indonesia, Thailand, and Suzhou (China).
+I am at the airport almost every other week so I get to bump into many people who have attended my seminars or have read my books.

 Recently, someone came up to me on a plane to KL and looked rather shocked.
 He asked, ‘How come a millionaire like you is traveling economy?’
 My reply was, ‘That’s why I am a millionaire. ‘ He still looked pretty confused.

-This again confirms that greatest lie ever told about wealth (which I wrote about in my latest book ‘Secrets of Self-Made Millionaires’).
-Many people have been brainwashed to think that millionaires have to wear Gucci, Hugo Boss, Rolex, and sit on first class in air travel.
-This is why so many people never become rich because the moment they earn more money, they think that it is only natural that they spend more, putting them back to square one.
+This again confirms the greatest lie ever told about wealth (which I wrote about in my latest book ‘Secrets of Self-Made Millionaires’).
+Many people have been brainwashed to think that millionaires have to wear Gucci, Hugo Boss, and Rolex, and fly first class.
+This is why so many people never become rich because the moment they earn more money, they think that it is only natural that they spend more, bringing them back to square one.

 The truth is that most self-made millionaires are frugal and only spend on what is necessary and of value.
 That is why they are able to accumulate and multiply their wealth so much faster.

 When I joined the YEO (Young Entrepreneur’s Orgn) a few years back (YEO is an exclusive club open to those who are under 40 and make over $1m a year in their own business), I discovered that those who were self-made thought like me.
-Many of them with net worth well over $5 m, travelled economy class and some even drove Toyotas and Nissans, not Audis, Mercs, BMWs..
+Many of them with net worth well over $5 m, traveled economy class and some even drove Toyotas and Nissans, not Audis, Mercs, or BMWs.

 I noticed that it was only those who never had to work hard to build their own wealth (there were also a few ministers’ and tycoons’ sons in the club) who spent like there was no tomorrow.
 Somehow, when you did not have to build everything from scratch, you do not really value money.
 This is precisely the reason why a family’s wealth (no matter how much) rarely lasts past the third generation.